Scarlxrd announces UK and European tour for 2021

 Scarlxrd has announced details of a UK and European live tour that he’ll embark on later this year.

-The Wolverhampton artist will tour in support of his new album ‘Dxxm II’, which was released last Friday (February 5).
+The Wolverhampton artist will tour in support of new album ‘Dxxm II’, which was released last Friday (February 5).

 Scarlxrd confirmed the tour, which is set to kick off in Frankfurt in Germany on October 25, earlier this week.